Kadavu for Foodies

 Restaurants on Kadavu

-Vunisea and Vunisea Airport is the only place on Kadavu where you’ll be able to buy takeaway food.
-Food stalls are open most lunchtimes and to coincide with flight arrivals.
+Vunisea and Vunisea Airport is the only place in Kadavu where you’ll be able to buy takeaway food.
+Food stalls are open most lunchtimes and coincide with flight arrivals.

-Homestays are a popular and affordable accommodation option available on Kadavu, either booked through Airbnb (don’t forget your FREE $50 Airbnb Credit on us!) or through organised tours like Astrolabe Reef Outrigger Adventures.
+Homestays are a popular and affordable accommodation option available on Kadavu, either booked through Airbnb or through organised tours like Astrolabe Reef Outrigger Adventures.
 Meals during homestays are experienced the true Fijian way – sitting on the floor with the family and possibly eating with your hands!
 Don’t be surprised if you are expected to eat first while your host fans the food, this is also a common custom saved for guests in Fiji.
 Check out more advice in Fiji Village Etiquette: What to Do When Visiting a Fijian Village.